Believe It or Not, Joe's Walking on Air

-"Believe It or Not, Joe's Walking on Air" is the third episode of the sixth season of the American animated television series Family Guy, an episode produced for season 5.
+"Believe It or Not, Joe's Walking on Air" is the third episode of the sixth season of the American animated television series Family Guy.
+It was an episode produced for season 5.
 It originally aired on Fox in the United States on October 7, 2007.
 Joe Swanson (Patrick Warburton) gets the impression that his wife Bonnie (voiced by Jennifer Tilly) is tired of being married to a disabled person, so he decides to get a leg transplant.
 Excited about his new ability to walk, Joe dives head first into extreme sports and begins to hang around more active friends.
 Meanwhile, Peter (Seth MacFarlane) and the guys are upset at how Joe is acting and decide to teach him a lesson.
 In doing so, he is re-crippled, and he makes amends with his friends.

 The episode was written by Andrew Goldberg and directed by Julius Wu.
 It received praise from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 8.4 million homes in its original airing.
 The episode featured guest performances by Jeff Bergman, Jamie Farr, Phil LaMarr, Wendy Raquel Robinson and Nicole Sullivan, along with several recurring guest voice actors for the series.
 This is the first episode where Meg was not seen or mentioned.

+Chris was only in a flashback in this episode.